Top 7 WordPress Security Scams and How to Avoid Them!

 How SQL Injection Works:

-Cross-Site Scripting (XSS) Attacks: The Invisible Threat
+Cross-Site Scripting (XSS) Attacks: The Invisible Infraction

 How XSS Attacks Work: